About Ifous, the membership and our R&D programmes

 Young children’s learning – how to maximise and stimulate learning

 Pre-schools are becoming a separate type of school with a clearer role in children’s learning.
 Research and experience show that children’s creativity and motivation decrease the older they get.

 The purpose of this R&D programme is to develop documentation and evaluation models to track young children’s learning against curriculum areas in order to give a picture of the quality of the pre-school and its development needs with respect to children’s learning.
 The programme started in 2013 and the final report published in 2017.
 Five licentiate theses will be presented in the beginning of 2018.

-As a collaborator in research and development projects, Ifous has the following responsibilities:
+As a collaborator in R&D projects, Ifous has the following responsibilities: